 Ouran Academy is an Elaborate University High catering to the ultra, ultra-rich.
 Haruhi Fujioka is a frumpy working class scholarship student, a rarity at the school.
 While searching for a quiet place to study, Haruhi stumbles on an unused music room which turns out to be the club room for the school "Host Club" — a group of idle rich boys who entertain female clients in a sort of Bleached Underpants version of actual host clubs.After accidentally knocking over an Priceless Ming Vase that's worth far more than a working class student could possibly repay, Haruhi is forced to join the Host Club as an assistant to work off the debt.
 But after Haruhi proves to be a natural Host and is promoted to full member of the Host Club it becomes clear something isn't quite as it seems...Ouran High School Host Club is a shoujo manga and anime that emphatically plays with the cliches and character types inherent in the genre.
 It hardly ever takes itself seriously, but at times emotions can run quite high, making for some touching moments among all the silliness.
 The manga however, became more serious and deeper the longer it went on, though it never lost track of the comedy.
 The manga version ended in September 2010.
-The anime was licensed as part of Viz Media's "Shojo Beat" collection, and the anime was made available in North America by FUNimation in October of 2008 (you can watch it for free on the video section of their website, as well as on their YouTube channel).
-Both are well worth your attention, even if you're not part of the series' normal demographic.A Live-Action Adaptation began airing July 2011.
+The manga was licensed as part of Viz Media's "Shojo Beat" collection, and the anime was made available in North America by FUNimation in October of 2008 (you can watch it for free on the video section of their website, as well as on their YouTube channel).
+In Australia, ABC3 has aired the anime many times.
+Both the manga and anime version of this series are well worth your attention, even if you're not part of the series' normal demographic.A Live-Action Adaptation began airing July 2011.

 Kirimi also gets this treatment in the manga, where her name is misspoken as "Creamy" and "Sashimi" and "Kill Me."